veithly/spoon-core/README.md

 from typing import Any, Dict, List, Optional

 # Import base tool classes and tool manager
-from spoon_ai.tools import BaseTool, ToolManager, Terminate
+from spoon_ai.tools import BaseTool, ToolManager

 from tools import (
 MyCustomTool,